 - Anna Brown, RD, integrative dietitian in New York City

 - Melanie Boehmer, MS, RD, CDN, CISSN, outpatient dietitian at Lenox Hill Hospital in New York City

-- Cynthia Sass, RD, CSSD, virtual plant-based performance nutritionist based in New York City
+- Cynthia Sass, MPH, MA, RD, CSSD, virtual plant-based performance nutritionist based in New York City

 - Roberta Anding, MS, RD, CSSD, performance dietitian for Baylor College of Medicine corporate programs in Houston